Skip to content

 Tax authorities collect income tax as earnings are made, not all at once at year end.
 Employees have tax withheld each paycheck automatically.
 Self-employed earners must make four estimated payments per year (due in April, June, September, and January) to fulfill the same obligation.
 The schedule spreads the tax burden and gives the authority steady revenue.

-What rate should I use for the estimate?
+What rate to use for the estimate?

 Combine federal income tax, state and local income tax, and self-employment tax (roughly 15.3 percent for social security and medicare).
 A mid-income self-employed filer might land at 25-30 percent combined.
 For precision, last year's total tax divided by last year's net income gives the actual effective rate to use going forward, adjusted for any significant income or tax-law change.